The loss of a loved one due to a road accident is an enormously painful experience.

 What compensation you can claim

-As a dependant of a family member who has died in a road accident, you can claim RAF compensation for loss of support and funeral expenses.
+As a close family member of someone who has died in a road accident, you can claim RAF compensation for loss of support and funeral expenses.

 Loss of support